Launch: 07. February 2008 (with the Columbus Module)

 On the basis of variations of the XUV and EUV radiation at wavelengths below 45 nanometers, in particular of spectral lines of highly ionized iron atoms in the solar atmosphere (corona), the SolACES science team was able to narrow down the time of the minimum of solar activity quite exactly to an interval in August and September 2009 (ionized atoms lost one or more of their outer electrons, and, thus, appear to be charged electrically).

 Moreover, publications have for example been released on the correlation of the solar EUV radiation with the photoionization variability of Earth’s ionosphere.
-Further observations of the Sun are foreseen to continue at least until the end of 2016 at regular intervals.
+Further observations of the Sun were continued until the end of the missionin February 2017 at regular intervals.
 In this way, the measurements will accompany the entire increase of the solar activity from its minimum to the maximum expected in 2013/2014 and beyond, and gain further important insights into our Sun and its influence on the Earth’s atmosphere and climate.

 Mission Characteristics and Technical Parameters